FirstLegoLeague/displaySystem/readme.md

 - `wsHost`: Websocket host to connect to, if any
 - `mserverNode`: Node to subscribe to when using [mserver](https://github.com/poelstra/mserver), can be omitted otherwise
 - `background`: Background color of the application.
 Can be used for chromakeying.
 If omitted, the background color is not defined, which can mean transparent in for instance a [casparCG HTML producer](http://www.casparcg.com/)
 - `modules`: Object of modules to load.
 The keys should correspond to names of js files in the modules folder, the values can be an empty object or some configuration, see the modules section for configuration options per module.
+The config already contains all options, but some are commented out.
+Enable them by removeing the comments.
 - `modulePath`: Path to load the modules from, defaults to `modules`.
 Can even be an url to another domain, since everything is loaded as a normal JavaScript file.

 Styling